Work in multiple spaces on Mac

 You can create up to 16 spaces.

-When you’re done, click the thumbnail for a space to open it.
+When you’ve finished, click the thumbnail for a space to open it.

 Tip: Make your spaces unique by assigning a different desktop picture to each one.
 Just assign System Preferences to all desktops (see the information about assigning apps below), then change the desktop picture in each space.